BlogCustomer Feedback

 It’s easy to deduce that the easier their customer experience, the more likely a business will continue to profit off of a given customer.

-5. Businesses with a low CES score may lose out due to unfavorable reviews
+5. Businesses with a low customer effort score may lose out due to unfavorable reviews

 Unhappy customers are likely to cost the company more than indifferent ones.
 They may spread negative reviews, cease future purchases, and discourage potential new customers.

 With Survicate, you can send, track, and analyze CES surveys to win lasting customer relationships.
-Our survey templates make it “extremely easy” to get your survey up and running.
+Our AI survey creator and templates library make it effortless to get your survey up and running.
 Valuable data could be just a few clicks away!

 You won’t get valuable data if you don’t conduct a CES survey at the right time.
 Ideally, it should be immediately after specific transactional interactions with the company or during specific customer journey touchpoints.